expressjs/session/README.md

 By default `cookie.maxAge` is `null`, meaning no "expires" parameter is set so the cookie becomes a browser-session cookie.
 When the user closes the browser the cookie (and session) will be removed.

+#### Generate option

+If `generate: false` is specified, and the `req.session` object is not modified, nothing will be saved to your store and no `Set-Cookie` header will be sent.
+This can be useful for implementing login sessions, or complying with EU cookie laws

 ### req.session